 Food Relief Efforts

-But this season the rains did not come.
-Southern Zambia recorded the lowest seasonal rainfall in 46 years.
+But in the 2018-2019 season the rains did not come.
+Southern Zambia recorded the lowest seasonal rainfall since 1981.
 This year there is little or nothing to eat and nothing to sell for cash.
 Villagers in drought-stricken communities are surviving on roots and wild tree fruits.
 In communities without water wells, villagers must go farther and farther to find water as streams and rivers dry up.
 Thousands of lives are adversely affected by the lack of food and clean water.

 Namwianga is providing food relief to the hungry.
 Truckloads of maize have been delivered to areas where the need is greatest.
 The food relief efforts will continue until the drought is over.

 The severity of this drought means that relief efforts will be long-term and costly.
-You can ease the suffering of hungry and desperate Zambians by donating generously.
+You can prevent starvation and ease the suffering of hungry and desperate Zambians by donating generously.